 Choosing a wine or beer on a keto diet is going to take a little more effort than just mixing rum and diet cola.

 Low-Carb Wine Options

 When it comes to finding a low-carb wine, the dryer the better.
 The dryer the wine, the less residual sugar it will contain, making it taste less sweet.
-The following options usually contain anywhere from 0g to 5g of carbs per glass.
+A general rule is that white wine will be 1-2 grams of carbohydrates lower per glass than red wine.
+The following options usually contain anywhere from 0g to 5g of carbs per glass of wine.

 - Sauvignon Blanc – 3g carbs per serving